 On October 31, 2013, the Mexican Senate passed the Mexican Tax Reform Bill enacting a tax deductible 7.5% mining royalty on earnings before the deduction of interest, taxes, depreciation and amortization.
 Further, precious metals mining companies will pay an additional 7.5% royalty on precious metals revenue and maintain a corporate tax rate of 30%.
-The proposal has been approved and is expected to be published in the Official Gazette at which point it will become Mexican law.
-The effective date of the law will be January 1, 2014.
+The proposal has been approved and it is a law now.
 The tax is expected to adversely affect future earnings from the Company's mining operations in Mexico.